Vaginal Discharge in Pregnancy

 So, it is better to take vaginal tablets of metronidazole as they are not much absorbed through this route and acts directly on the organisms.

-- Candida Albicans: Candida also called vaginal yeast can be cultured in about 25% of all pregnant women.
-It has a typical fishy odour.
-Serious fetal infections by candida can occur but are very rare.
+- Yeast Infection: Candida also called vaginal yeast can be cultured in about 25% of all pregnant women.
+It is a very common infection and needs to be treated with edicines like miconazole vaginal cream 2%.

 Dirty DischargeOccasionally if the genitals are not kept clean, the discharge may be stained with a light brown colour.
 This can be differentiated from bleeding in that this discharge smells dirty and goes away after the genitals are washed thoroughly.